 High speed ESG is a device to prevent over revolution of the engine.
-If the load to the engine is reduced for some reason, it runs at a higher speed than the usual.
+If the load to the engine becomes light for some reason, it runs at a higher speed than the usual.
 In such the case, the buzzer sounds and the ESG is activated not to ignite the spark plug.
-Therefore, the engine speed varies and is controlled under 6300 min-1 (rpm).
+Therefore, the engine speed varies and is controlled following specified engine speed.